 While it is useful to track the actual recession slack index values and percentage of variables with increasing slack, the diffusion percentages and slack index values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 05/01/2016 decreased from 0.9% in March 2016 to only 0.1% in April 2016.
-According to the model, the probability that the U.S. is currently in a recession is insignificant.
+The aggregate recession model probability estimate increased from 0.0% to 0.1% in April 2017.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.